Honeywell 6000 series

-The Honeywell 6000 series computers were rebadged versions of General Electric's 600-series mainframes manufactured by Honeywell International, Inc. from 1970 to 1989.
+The Honeywell 6000 series computers were a further development (using integrated circuits) of General Electric's 600-series mainframes manufactured by Honeywell International, Inc. from 1970 to 1989.
 Honeywell acquired the line when it purchased GE's computer division in 1970 and continued to develop them under a variety of names for many years.
+In 1989, Honeywell sold its computer division to the French company Groupe Bull who continued to market compatible machines.